8. Recursion#

 123456789

-Color the interior triangle mauve.
+2. Color the new center triangle mauve.

 else

-a = (x + x[[2,3,1]]) / 2
+mid_x = (x + x[[2, 3, 1]]) / 2

-b = (y + y[[2,3,1]]) / 2
+mid_y = (y + y[[2, 3, 1]]) / 2

 for i = 1:3